emacsfodder/emacs-mainline/README.md

-This is a fork of powerline.el which I began while the original authorship of powerline was unknown,
+This is a fork of powerline.el which I began while the original authorship of powerline was unknown.

+- Note: Forked from the original emacs port of vim powerline, Powerline.el by Nicolas Rougier

 ## Using main-line.el